MituuZ/ru-berry/readme.md

   - Which IP address the web server should listen on
 - `web_server_port`
   - Port of the web server

+### Topic configuration
+The application uses `topic_configuration`-table to handle which topics are shown on the status page and how they are displayed.

+#### Status types
+- basic
+    - Displays max/min values for the last 3 days and the latest reading
+- boolean
+    - Displays if the limit is being hit and the latest reading

 ## Building for Raspberry Pi
 Building the project on the Pi takes a significant amount of time,